 Dislocated Patella or Knee Cap

-A dislocated patella or knee cap is when primarily caused by a traumatic incident where the knee twists or a direct blow to the knee area.
+A dislocated patella or knee cap can happen when a traumatic incident where the knee twists or a direct blow to the knee area.
 A secondary cause can be from tight or stronger lateral structures of the knee.
-After a dislocation, it is important to make sure that a physical therapy program is followed to strengthen the medial knee muscles or the vastus medialis muscle or VMO.
+It is important that a physical therapy program is followed to strengthen the medial knee muscles.
 Most dislocations occur laterally or to the outside of your knee.
-Therefore, it is important to be evaluated by an orthopedic surgeon after a patella dislocation.
-Once this occurs, reoccurence is common.
+An orthopedic surgeon will evaluate your patella dislocation.
+Once this occurs, reoccurrence is common.

 If you are interested in learning more about this subject, please click here.

 Typical signs and symptoms of a patellar dislocation include:

 - Discoloration medially at the site of ligament injury.

 - Instability of the knee.